ca-roll/ca-roll.github.io/_pages/home.md

-To this end, we combine this approach with argument mining, also a research area within NLP.
-Argumentation mining is already used in social media to identify offensive language.
-However, the technology has so far reached its limits.
-She does not recognize irony or unobtrusive insults.
-The team will test whether the Passau approach is capable of this in heated debates on the topics of the climate crisis and vaccination criticism.

-We are also collaborating with our fellow researchers in [Media Bias Group](https://media-bias-research.org/) which is a research group that is focusing on uncovering media bias or unbalanced coverage.

 The project on which this research group is based is funded by the [German Federal Ministry of Education and Research (BMBF)](https://bmbf.de) along with the [University of Passau](https://uni-passau.de).

 <!--<figure class="fourth">-->